mimblewimble/grin-rfcs/text/0000-wallet-replay-protection.md

     -> Bob_output
 ```

 The key idea here is to observe that `T2` can't be replayed by anyone else.
-Only we can create the input needed for the transaction to be replayed `O2`.
+Only we can create the input `O2` needed for the transaction to be replayed.
 The attacker could attempt to replay the previous transaction `T` to create the  `O2` input, but `T` can't be replayed because it has an `anchor` output that has not been spent and hence can't be valid.
 This means that our transaction `T2` is protected against other parties replaying it.

 If we again used `O3` as an input in a new transaction `T3` to send money to Charlie, the same protection would be put in place.
 The attacker would need to replay `T2` to recreate `O3` input, but we have already shown that `T2` can't be replayed.